Gary Lubner

-Gary Lubner (born 1959) is a British philanthropist, born in South Africa.
+Gary Lubner (born 1959) is a British businessman and philanthropist, born in South Africa.
 He is the founder of the charitable foundation This Day and served as CEO of Belron, the parent company of Autoglass, from 2000 to 2023.
 He has been a major donor to the UK Labour Party.

 Early life and education

 Lubner grew up in Johannesburg, South Africa, in a liberal Jewish family who fled Eastern Europe due to persecution.
 His grandfather initially earned a living selling glass from a wooden cart after arriving in South Africa.
-"I grew up in a very liberal family as a result of my grandparents and what they had experienced.
-They were very charitable.
-They got very involved in different charities", Lubner has said.

 Anti-South African apartheid activities

 Prior to studying at the University of Cape Town, Lubner was conscripted into the South African police force, an experience he later described as instrumental in shaping his opposition to apartheid.
 He actively supported the anti-apartheid movement and defended Nelson Mandela, telling the Financial Times about "getting into many fights with business people who were saying 'he's a terrorist' and all of that.
-And so it was very important to me to do all I could."
-The Financial Times has described him as a "South African businessman whose social conscience was forged during apartheid".

 Business career

 Lubner moved to London in the late 1980s to study for an MBA at London Business School and upon graduating began working for Belron/Autoglass.
-In 2000, he became CEO of Belron, where he led the company through significant international expansion.
-Under his leadership, the company grew substantially, operating under various brand names including Autoglass in the UK.
+In 2000, he became CEO of Belron, where he led the company through expansion to 37 countries.
+Under his leadership, revenue grew from €822m in 2000 to ~€6bn by 2023 operating under various brand names including Autoglass in the UK.
 In 2021, he implemented one of the largest employee share distributions in corporate history, allocating €300 million to 30,000 employees.
 He stepped down as CEO in 2023.

 Political involvement

-Lubner became "disenchanted" with the UK's Conservative government and described Brexit as "the biggest own goal ever".
-In 2021, following a meeting with Labour Shadow Chancellor Rachel Reeves, he decided to support the Labour Party.
+Lubner became "disenchanted" with the UK's Conservative government and in 2021, following a meeting with Labour Shadow Chancellor Rachel Reeves, he decided to support the Labour Party.

 By 2024, he had become one of Labour's largest individual donors, contributing £4.5 million to the party.